KitchReeves/azure-network-protocols/README.md

 Step 1 Create a Windows 10 VM and an Ubuntu server 20.04.
-Be sure to put them on the same Vnet
+Be sure to put them on the same Vnet.

 ![image](https://github.com/KitchReeves/azure-network-protocols/assets/158783649/65f8322c-0334-448d-b348-74673ee1c865)